PoisotLab/MetawebTransferLearning/outline.md

 results in interactions being conserved at the evolutionary level and, by extension, the phylogeny, which can be used to infer interactions between species [@Davies2021EcoRed; @Elmasri2020HieBay; @Gomez2010EcoInt].
-Using a known interaction network we can *learn* which traits are determining what interactions between those species.
-This knowledge is then *transferred* to a different species pool using their phylogenetic relationship (relatedness) with the original species to infer traits, and by extension, the likelihood of an interaction occurring (Fig 1).
+Using a known interaction network we can *learn* which latent traits are determining what interactions between species.
+This knowledge is then *transferred* to a different species pool using phylogenetic relatedness infer their latent traits, this is then used to predict the interaction network (Fig 1).
-**I think we need to mention that we are working with latent traits somehow...**

 > Figure 1: A: We have a workflow overview which we can potentially
 > subdivide/section to follow the narrative more closely.
 B: The Euro